Optimal incompatible Korn-Maxwell-Sobolev inequalities in all dimensions: Sharp KMS-inequalities: The case

 provided $( n\ge3, 1\le p<n )$ or $( n=2, 1< p<2 )$.
 Inserting $P=\D u$ and using that $\mathrm{skew}\D u$ and the generalised $\curl u$ consist of the same entries,~\eqref{eq:exampleNeffKnees} generalises the usual $\div$-$\curl$-inequality to incompatible fields.
-If $n=2$ and $p=1$, inequality~\eqref{eq:exampleNeffKnees} fails since $\A$ fails to be $\mathbb{C}$-elliptic. \end{example} We conclude this section by addressing inequalities that (i) involve other function space scales and (ii) also deal with the case $p\geq n$ left out so far.
+If $n=2$ and $p=1$, inequality~\eqref{eq:exampleNeffKnees} fails since $\A$ fails to be $\mathbb{C}$-elliptic.
+In fact, the induced elliptic operator $\A$ is not cancelling in any dimension $n\in\N$ since: \end{example} We conclude this section by addressing inequalities that (i) involve other function space scales and (ii) also deal with the case $p\geq n$ left out so far.
 As such, we provide three exemplary results on the validity of inequalities

 for $n\geq 2$ that can be approached analogously to~\eqref{eq:normAdiv}--\eqref{eq:Helmholtz2} by combining the Helmholtz decomposition with suitable versions of the fractional integration theorem.
 To state these results, we require some notions from the theory of weighted Lebesgue and Orlicz spaces, and to keep the paper self-contained, the reader is directed to Appendix~\ref{sec:appendixweighted} for the underlying background terminology.
-For the following, let $\A u:=\mathcal{A}[\D u]$ be elliptic.
+For the following, let $\A u:=\mathscr{A}[\D u]$ be elliptic.